-- have clear written lesson plans - take care when encouraging pupils to use self-expression, not to overstep personal and professional boundaries - be able to justify all curriculum materials and relate these to clearly identifiable lessons plans.
+- have clear written lesson plans and ensure that content is appropriate to the children's age and cognitive development. - take care, when encouraging pupils to use self-expression, not to overstep personal and professional boundaries - be able to justify all curriculum materials and relate these to clearly identifiable lessons plans.